 Note, however, that the length of the coast of Belize (less than 200 miles) is much smaller than the length of the coasts of Florida, the Gulf Coast and the East Coast – for example the East Coast of the U..S. is 1860 miles in length, so it offers a much greater area for storms to strike.

 A5.
-We offer private transfers to and from the airport in air conditioned mini vans.
+We offer private transfers to and from the airport in recent model SUVs and Vans.
 The duration of the guided tour is approximately 1 ½ hours.
 The cost for a one way transfer is $150.00 for a group of 1 to 4.

 Our friendly staff pays personal attention to guests of all ages, offering baby-sitting services and child friendly jungle safaris to ensure that the whole family has fun while sharing a truly special Belizean adventure.
 Considering that kids up to 18 stay for free and also enjoy a number of complimentary activities, the Chaa Creek experience is an affordable holiday option for creating an exciting and priceless experience!

-A8.
-Your choice of full breakfast is included in the room rate.
+A9.
+Your choice of full breakfast is included in full room rate.
+Special offers may or may not include breakfast, please check with our reservations team or read the offer details.
 Individual and family meal packages are also available.

-A9.
+A10.
 We offer 7 night combination packages with seven different and very unique beach and coastal properties.
-Mata Chica and Victoria House in Ambergris Caye, The Inn at Robert’s Grove, Hatchet Caye and Chabil Mar in Placencia and Turneffe Flats in the Turneffe Atolls.
+Las Terrazas and Victoria House in Ambergris Caye, The Inn at Robert’s Grove, Naia Resort & Spa, Hatchet Caye and Chabil Mar in Placencia and Turneffe Flats in the Turneffe Atolls.

 NOTE: Avoid bringing perfumes, heavily scented toiletries (they attract mosquitoes).
 All expensive jewelry and watches should be left at home.